We were gifted product for this Modibodi Red period pants review. Post contains affiliate links

-We received five pairs of Modibodi Period pants including 3 pairs from the Red range, and two from the regular adult range.
+We received five pairs of Modibodi Period pants for teens to review including 3 pairs from the Red range, and two from the regular adult range.

 Flea – as the world’s pickiest teen – was immediately drawn to the boy short style from the Red range, but said all the designs were acceptable to her.
 She wasn’t lying.
 She got her period before me and immediately claimed ALL the period pants in the household.

 I had to buy another pair so that I could try them for myself!